 This meal is a delicious way to eat spinach, which is full of vitamin K (one cup of cooked spinach yields more than 150% of your daily intake requirement!), vitamins A & C, manganese and plenty of flavonoids and carotenoids – all which help to protect your body against disease and cancer.
 Plus, you get all the goodness of onions, tomatoes, mushrooms and garlic, plus some healthy fats, which you you need to absorb all those vitamins.

 You can use regular white button, Swiss brown, cremini or Portobello mushrooms.
 If you can’t do butter or ghee, simply use a little extra olive oil or coconut oil instead.
 For spinach, you can use baby leaves or torn English spinach or Swiss chard, as long as it’s green and leafy.

 - 1 teaspoon butter or ghee (omit if can’t tolerate dairy and add a little more oil)

 - 2 tablespoons olive oil

 - 1/2 red or brown onion, sliced

-- handful of cherry tomatoes, halved
+- Handful of cherry tomatoes, cut in halves

-- 1/2 tsp diced lemon rind
+- 1/2 teaspoons of diced lemon rind or grated lemon zest

 - 1 garlic clove, finely diced

-- about 2/3 tsp sea salt
+- 1/2 teaspoon sea salt

-- pinch of ground black pepper
+- Pinch of ground black pepper

-- pinch of nutmeg (optional but nice)
+- Pinch of nutmeg (optional, but nice)

-- drizzle of lemon juice right at the end
+- Drizzle of lemon juice, right at the end

 - Finally, add the spinach and stir through.
-I added spinach in two batches, letting the first batch cook off slightly to make more space for the second batch.
-Cook until spinach is just wilted (turned wet and reduced in size).
-Season with a little more salt if you like and drizzle with some lemon juice right at the end.
+Cook until the spinach is just wilted (turned wet and reduced in size).
+Season with a little more salt, if you like, and drizzle with some lemon juice right at the end.